-Grouping, bundling, and labeling are not generally required or permitted, except bundling is required in any mailing consisting entirely of card-size pieces and for pieces in overflow, less-than-full trays; pieces must be grouped (or bundled, if applicable) as specified in 707.24.2, Additional Standards; bundle labels or OELs are required.
+Grouping, bundling, and labeling are not generally required or permitted, except that bundles must be prepared in any mailing consisting entirely of card-size pieces and for mail in all less-than-full trays (including overflow trays) as specified in 707.24.2, Additional Standards.
+Bundles are not required to be identified with an optional endorsement line or a barcoded pressure-sensitive bundle label when placed into a correctly labeled tray.